Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

 1. On the Review and finish review the information and click **submit**.
      ![](../media/cc15.png)

-You have now created a DLP policy that scans for Credit Card numbers in Microsoft Teams chats and channels and allows users to provide a business justification to override the policy.
+You have now created a DLP policy that scans for Credit Card numbers in Microsoft outlook and allows users to provide a business justification to override the policy.